-- ATIB's total assets were only 9.6% of the consolidated total assets - Income before other income and expense from ATIB was only 14.1% of consolidated income before other income and expense.1
+- ATIB's total assets were only 9.6% of the consolidated total assets - Income before other income and expense from ATIB was only 14.1% of consolidated income before other income and expense.

 Consolidated KPI Manner of Calculation 2016 2015 Discussion Return on Capital Employed Percentage of income before interest and tax over capital employed 16.2% 15.5% Increase resulted from higher income before other income (expense) during the period.
 Return on Equity attributable to equity holders of the parent Percentage of net income over equity attributable to equity holders of the parent 16.9% 17.0% Decrease due to higher equity.
 Current ratio Ratio of current assets over current liabilities 2.85 : 1.00 2.82 : 1.00 Increase due to higher current asset.
 Asset to equity ratio Ratio of total assets over equity attributable to equity holders of the parent 1.97 : 1.00 1.99 : 1.00 Decrease due to higher equity.
 Debt to equity ratio Ratio of total liabilities over equity attributable to equity holders of the parent 0.97 : 1.00 0.99 : 1.00 Decrease due to higher equity.
 Days Sales in Receivables (DSR) Gross trade receivables over revenues multiplied by number of days 12 days 8 days Due to higher trade receivables.
-Net Income Margin Net income over revenues less government share in revenues 25.3% 26.2% Decrease due to higher expenses.
-Reportable Injury Frequency Rate (RIFR) 2 Number of reportable injuries within a given accounting period relative to the total number of hours worked in the same accounting period.
+Reportable Injury Frequency Rate (RIFR) Number of reportable injuries within a given accounting period relative to the total number of hours worked in the same accounting period.
 1.05 1.63 Improved as a result of extensive safety campaign and strict implementation of HSES policies.

-1 Income before other income and expense is defined as income before net financing costs, net gains on derivative instruments and others.
+&lt;sup>1 Income before other income and expense is defined as income before net financing costs, net gains on derivative instruments and others.

-2 RIFR is the new KPI for injuries introduced in 2014 to replace LTIFR.
+&lt;sup>2 RIFR is the new KPI for injuries introduced in 2014 to replace LTIFR.
 RIFR is a more stringent KPI as it covers not only Lost Time Injuries (LTIs) but also Medically Treated Injuries (MTIs) and Fatality incidents.